tdiesler/camel-cloud-examples/quarkus/timer-log/README.md

       - log: "${body}"
 ```

-We now export that Camel Quarkus project with additional dependencies building with [Docker](https://quarkus.io/extensions/io.quarkus/quarkus-container-image-docker/).
+We now export the integration as a Camel Quarkus project with additional dependencies for building with [Docker](https://quarkus.io/extensions/io.quarkus/quarkus-container-image-docker/).

 ```shell
 camel kubernetes export timer-log-route.yaml \